January 5, 2025

 You can be the best contractor with great customer service, reasonable prices, on-time delivery, and quality products and services, but all it takes is for the proposal not to follow instructions, fail to address the Government’s concerns in detail, or have a price higher than your competitors and you won’t win no matter how much anyone likes you.

-In formal source selection (used for the highest dollar value contracts -- the ultimate goal) is covered under FAR Subpart 15.3.
-You’ll find that the source selection decision (as outlined in FAR 15.308) “…shall be based on a comparative assessment of proposals against all source selection criteria in the solicitation.”
+In formal source selection (used for the highest dollar value contracts -- the ultimate goal) is covered under FAR Part 15 [RFO Part 15].
+You’ll find that the source selection decision (as outlined in FAR 15.308 [FAR RFO 15.205]) is “…based on a comparative assessment of proposals against all source selection criteria in the solicitation [RFP].”

 The Source Selection Authority (SSA) makes that final decision and that person may also have knowledge of your company or a relationship, especially if you are an incumbent.
 But their rapport and knowledge of your company can only come into play if –

-• the rationale for the use of that knowledge is fully documented as to how it factored into the decision to ensure fairness and accountability,
+• the rationale for the use of that knowledge is fully documented to include the rationale for any business judgments,

 • the knowledge directly relates to the requirements of the solicitation and evaluation criteria in the solicitation, and